mozilla/fxa/packages/fxa-customs-server/README.md

 * rate-limiting when too many sms (`config.limits.smsRateLimit.maxSms`) have been sent from the same email address during period (`config.limits.smsRateLimit.limitIntervalSeconds` defaults to 60 minutes)
 * rate-limiting when too many sms (`config.limits.smsRateLimit.maxSms`) have been sent to the same phone number during period (`config.limits.smsRateLimit.limitIntervalSeconds` defaults to 60 minutes)
 * rate-limiting when too many failed login attempts (`config.limits.maxBadLogins` defaults to 2) have occurred for a given account and IP address, in a given time period (`config.limits.rateLimitIntervalSeconds` defaults to 15 minutes)
+* rate-limiting too many attempts to verify randomly-generated codes (`config.limits.maxVerifyCodes` defaults to 10) have occurred for a given account and IP address, in a given time period (`config.limits.rateLimitIntervalSeconds` defaults to 15 minutes)
 * manual blocking of an account (see `/blockEmail` API call)
 * manual blocking of an IP address (see `/blockIp` API call)